tup96295/PokemonDataProject/README.md

    # Lessons:
    1. Parsing is a pain, most commonly used parsing tool is beautiful soup t it isn't always reliable.
 If struggling to parse with beautiful soup, ask for help from classmates and professor.
 If it still doesn't work, find a friend in master level classes.
+   2. Deploying can get messy, best to start project from git so it will be a less struggle when transfering to github.
+This way, the steps would be more straight forward.
+Manuel deployment is also a much better option, pain, but reliable

  ### `Make sure you are in the "my-app" folder`